-Figure 3 shows the processes at play controlling oxygen concentration (average 200-700m).
-Oxygen is removed by consumption (Fig. 3a), especially in the tropics, and characterized by high primary productivity.
-Oxygen is supplied by several processes: i- diapycnal diffusion (Fig. 3b), transferring oxygen from the upper layer to the deeper ocean; ii- isopycnal diffusion (Fig. 3c), transferring oxygen laterally from the oxygen-rich gyres to the tropics (Isopycnal processes also transfer oxygen from the surface to the upper 100m of the ocean by tropical cells [TC] (Perez and Kessler, 2008), which are shallow recirculation cells located at around 5°S and 5°N); iii- most oxygen is supplied by advective processes (Fig. 3d).
-The role of the large north/south equatorial current, located at the equatorward rim of the subtropical gyres, is clearly visible in Figures 3d and 3e.
-At the equator, the equatorial undercurrent (EUC) (Fig. 3f) transports oxygen from the western part of the basin while the (too weak and poorly represented) intermediate current (Marin et al., 2010), located below, removes oxygen from the eastern part.
-The upwelling (Fig. 3g) supplies oxygenated water from the deep ocean into the OMZ.
+Figure 3 shows the processes at play controlling oxygen concentration (average 200-700 m).
+Oxygen is removed by consumption (Figure 3a), especially in the tropics, and characterized by high primary productivity.
+Oxygen is supplied by several processes: (i) diapycnal diffusion (Figure 3b), transferring oxygen from the upper layer to the deeper ocean; (ii) isopycnal diffusion (Figure 3c), transferring oxygen laterally from the oxygen-rich gyres to the tropics (Isopycnal processes also transfer oxygen from the surface to the upper 100 m of the ocean by tropical cells; Perez & Kessler, 2009), which are shallow recirculation cells located at around 5°S and 5°N); and (iii) most oxygen is supplied by advective processes (Figure 3d).
+The role of the large north/south equatorial current, located at the equatorward rim of the STG, is clearly visible in Figures 3d and 3e.
+At the equator, the equatorial undercurrent (Figure 3f) transports oxygen from the western part of the basin, while the (too weak and poorly represented) intermediate current (Marin et al., 2010), located below, removes oxygen from the eastern part.
+The upwelling (Figure 3g) supplies oxygenated water from the deep ocean into the OMZ.
 At the top of the OMZ, the vertical gradient reverses, resulting in the upwelling of poorly oxygenated water compared to the surface layer.
 In the STG, downwelling participates in the oxygenation of the intermediate ocean.

-b.
-Anomalies 10D, 6H
+5.2.
+Anomalies 10D and 6H

 The decrease in oxygen levels is related to changes in circulation and advective supply.
-In particular in the 200-700m region of the eastern tropical Pacific Ocean, the decrease in oxygen levels is related both to a decrease of the upwelling and supply of oxygen-rich waters from the deep ocean to poorly oxygenated regions and to a decrease of the horizontal supply of oxygen-rich waters originating from the western tropical ocean (Fig. S1).
+In particular in the 200- to 700-m region of the eastern tropical Pacific Ocean, the decrease in oxygen levels is related both to a decrease of the upwelling and supply of oxygen-rich waters from the deep ocean to poorly oxygenated regions and to a decrease of the horizontal supply of oxygen-rich waters originating from the western tropical ocean (Figure S1 in the supporting information).
 Large compensations occur in advective terms.
-A slowdown of the upwelling in 10D provides low oxygenated water at the surface-a positive vertical anomaly (Fig. 3g).
-The concomitant slowdown of the meridional overturning provides high-oxygenated waters from the gyres-a negative meridional anomaly (Fig. 3f).
-The anomalies linked with the zonal advective terms indicate an important role of the equatorial current system (Fig. 3e) and suggest a potential role of the intermediate current system.
-The changes in supply by diffusive processes are relatively low (Fig. 3b, c) (except in the gyres, as the shallowing of the mixed layer in 10D is responsible for a strong negative anomaly due to diapycnal diffusion).
-The upper positive oxygen anomaly (50-300m) (Fig. 2f) is related to the decrease in respiration and productivity as a slower equatorial upwelling results in a smaller nutrient supply (figure not shown).
-A decrease in surface productivity has a stronger impact in the upper ocean as the nutrient remineralization rate follows a power law with depth (Martin et al., 1987; Kriest et al., 2008), as compensating with circulation-related processes is easier at depth than in the upper ocean.
+A slowdown of the upwelling in 10D provides low oxygenated water at the surface-a positive vertical anomaly (Figure 3g).
+The concomitant slowdown of the meridional overturning provides high-oxygenated waters from the gyres-a negative meridional anomaly (Figure 3f).
+The anomalies linked with the zonal advective terms indicate an important role of the equatorial current system (Figure 3e) and suggest a potential role of the intermediate current system.
+The changes in supply by diffusive processes are relatively low (Figures 3b and 3c; except in the gyres, as the shallowing of the mixed layer in 10D is responsible for a strong negative anomaly due to diapycnal diffusion).
+The upper positive oxygen anomaly (50-300 m; Figure 2f) is related to the decrease in respiration and productivity as a slower equatorial upwelling results in a smaller nutrient supply.
+A decrease in surface productivity has a stronger impact in the upper ocean as the nutrient remineralization rate follows a power law with depth (Kriest & Oschlies, 2008; Martin et al., 1987), as compensating with circulation-related processes is easier at depth than in the upper ocean.